 And remember: Regardless of your concept, you'll always have to manage labor and inventory which can be challenging.

-That's why having the right scheduling app helps.
-With a restaurant scheduling app like 7shifts, you'll simplify your full-service restaurant scheduling and save time no matter your restaurant concept.
+That's why having the right team management system helps.
+With a restaurant team management app like 7shifts, you'll simplify your scheduling, tips, and payroll, and save time no matter your restaurant concept.
 So, why not give 7shifts a try today?